decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 #### Download and import the eth-connect library

 The eth-connect library is made and maintained by Decentraland.
-It's based on the popular [Web3.js](https://github.com/ethereum/web3.js/) library, but it's fully written in TypeScript and features a few improvements of our own.
+It's based on the popular [Web3.js](https://github.com/ethereum/web3.js/) library, but it's fully written in TypeScript and features a few security improvements.

 To use eth-connect library, you must manually install the package via `npm` in your scene's folder.
 To do so, run the following command in the scene folder: